Any UMF student with a physical, hearing, visual, medical, emotional or learning disability is eligible for services.

 STEP 2: Submit documentation of your disability.

-• Documentation may be submitted in person by e-mail to lac-umf@maine.edu or by fax to (207) 778-7298.
+- Documentation may be submitted in person to Franklin Hall Room 103, by e-mail to lac-umf@maine.edu, or by fax to (207) 778-7298.
 If you have any questions about the process, please contact our office by e-mail (lac-umf@maine.edu) or by calling (207) 778-7295.

-STEP 3: Mandatory Initial Appointment
+STEP 3: Initial Appointment

-STEP 4: Student provides Accommodation Letter to their instructors
+STEP 4: Accommodation Letters sent to instructors

 STEP 5: Request your Accommodation Letter each semester you need one